Coming in 2020

 He flourished his hand three times toward the food.
 “Go ahead.”

-Mintaka bent forward and grabbed a handful of headless, breaded fish cramming it into her mouth.
+Mintaka bent forward, grabbed a handful of breaded fish, and crammed it into her mouth.

-She turned her head toward him and said inaudibly, “No, Supreme Mayor.
+She turned her head toward him.
+“No, Supreme Mayor.
 Never!”
-She turned back to the food and broke off the end of a golden-crusted loaf of bread.
-After dipping it into a yellow, creamy sauce, she tried to jam the entire piece into her mouth.
+Bits of food dribbled from her mouth as she turned back to her feast.
+Breaking off the end of a golden-crusted loaf of bread, she dipped it into a creamy sauce and jammed it into her mouth.

-The mayor chuckled, walked to the end of his desk, and pressed a button.
+The mayor chuckled, walked to the corner of his desk, and pressed a button.
 Minutes later, the wall opening re-appeared.
 Two militiamen marched in and jerked to attention.

 Mintaka swallowed and crammed more food into her mouth.